-Complete responses (Q7-9; Table 1) from 63 farmers representing a total of 9,098 ha of DR soybean sprayed with dicamba indicated that 11%, 48%, 3%, 8%, 17%, 2%, and 11% (14%, 44%, 1%, 8%, 18%, 3%, and 12% ha) sprayed without any other herbicide, with glyphosate, with a POST-emergence herbicide other than glyphosate, with glyphosate and another POST herbicide, with glyphosate and a soil-residual product, with glyphosate plus another POST herbicide and a residual product, respectively.
-When asked whether the DR technology and dicamba application improved weed management in soybean (Q10, Table 1), 93% of farmers responded yes, representing 95% of total ha surveyed (76 responses and a total of 10,882 ha of DR soybean sprayed with dicamba in 2017).
+Complete responses (Q7-9; Table 1B) from 63 farmers representing a total of 9,098 ha of DR soybean sprayed with dicamba indicated that 11%, 48%, 3%, 8%, 17%, 2%, and 11% (14%, 44%, 1%, 8%, 18%, 3%, and 12% ha) sprayed without any other herbicide, with glyphosate, with a POST herbicide other than glyphosate, with glyphosate and another POST, with glyphosate and a soil-residual product, another POST plus soil-residual, and with glyphosate plus another POST herbicide and a residual product, respectively (Figure 2).
+When asked whether the DR technology and dicamba application improved weed management in soybean (Q10, Table 1B), 93% of farmers responded yes, representing 95% of total ha surveyed (76 responses and a total of 10,882 ha of DR soybean sprayed with dicamba in 2017).

-Results of the survey indicate high reliance on dicamba applied alone or in tank-mixture with glyphosate for POST control of GR weeds (e.g., waterhemp, Palmer amaranth, horseweed, giant ragweed, and kochia).
-The high reliance on glyphosate applied POST for weed control in GR soybean, corn, and cotton over the last two decades resulted in the evolution of GR weeds in the United States (Heap, 2018b), leading to the development of DR soybean and cotton as a way to provide an additional effective POST option to control GR weeds.
-As of 2017, 34 weeds have evolved resistance to synthetic auxin herbicides globally (Busi et al. 2018), including DR kochia, common lambsquarters (Chenopodium album), prickly lettuce (Lactuca serriola), and smooth pigweed (Amaranthus hybridus; Heap, 2018c).
-If farmers do not employ effective herbicide resistance management practices, dicamba and DR soybean will quickly become ineffective tool for managing HR weeds.
+Results of the survey indicate high reliance on dicamba applied alone or in tank-mixture with glyphosate for POST control of GR weeds (e.g., waterhemp, Palmer amaranth, horseweed, giant ragweed, and kochia; Figure 2).
+The high reliance on glyphosate applied POST for weed control in GR soybean, corn, and cotton over the last two decades resulted in the evolution of GR weeds in the United States (Heap 2018b).
+DR soybean and cotton were developed as a way to provide an additional effective POST option to control GR weeds.
+As of 2017, 34 weeds had evolved resistance to synthetic auxin herbicides globally (Busi et al. 2018), including DR kochia, common lambsquarters (Chenopodium album), prickly lettuce (Lactuca serriola), and smooth pigweed (Amaranthus hybridus) (Heap 2018c).
+If farmers do not employ effective herbicide resistance management practices, dicamba and DR soybean will quickly become an ineffective tool for managing HR weeds.

 Dicamba Injury in Non-DR Soybean

-When farmers were asked whether their dicamba application in DR soybean injured non-DR soybean fields (Q11, Table 1), 18%, 73%, and 9% responded yes, no, and not sure, respectively (total of 92 answers).
-Those who confirmed injury in non-DR soybean fields resulting from their dicamba application believed that the primary cause was volatilization (69%), physical drift (23%), and temperature inversion (in combination with volatilization or physical drift) (8%; total of 13 answers).
+When farmers were asked whether their dicamba application in DR soybean injured neighboring non-DR soybean fields (Q11, Table 1C), 18%, 73%, and 9% responded yes, no, and not sure, respectively (total of 92 respondents).
+Those who confirmed injury in non-DR soybean fields resulting from their dicamba application believed that the primary cause was volatilization (69%), physical drift (23%), and temperature inversion (in combination with volatilization or physical drift) (8%; total of 13 respondents).

-Conversely, 51% of survey respondents observed dicamba injury in non-DR soybean (total of 211 answers; Q12, Table 1).
-Respondents reported 6,164 out of a total of 46,515 ha of non-DR soybeans were injured by dicamba (13%; total of 172 answers).
-Of those who observed dicamba injury in their non-DR soybeans, 53% observed injury over the entire field whereas 47% reported injury only on the edges of the field (total of 85 answers; Q13, Table 1).
-For those who observed injury on the edges of the fields, 33%, 39%, and 28% reported the injury pattern to be odd-shaped, severe near the edge, and uniform, respectively (18 answers; Q14, Table 1).
-Of those who observed injury throughout the entire field, 4%, 21%, and 75% reported the injury pattern to be odd-shaped, severe near the edge, and uniform, respectively (28 answers).
+Conversely, 51% of survey respondents observed dicamba injury in their non-DR soybean (total of 211 respondents; Q12, Table 1C).
+Respondents reported 6,164 out of a total of 46,515 ha of non-DR soybeans were injured by dicamba (13%; total of 172 respondents).
+Of those who observed dicamba injury in their non-DR soybeans, 53% observed injury over the entire field whereas 47% reported injury only on the edges of the field (total of 85 respondents; Q13, Table 1C).
+For those who observed injury on the edges of the fields, 33%, 39%, and 28% reported the injury pattern to be odd-shaped, severe near the edge, and uniform, respectively (18 respondents; Q14, Table 1C).
+Of those who observed injury throughout the entire field, 4%, 21%, and 75% reported the injury pattern to be odd-shaped, severe near field edges, and uniform, respectively (28 respondents).
 The primary suspected causes for uniform dicamba injury in an entire field are likely tank-contamination, volatilization, and/or application during a temperature inversion.
-Physical drift would typically lead to higher levels of injury near the treated areas.
+Physical drift during application would typically lead to higher levels of injury near the treated areas (e.g., parts of the field exposed to higher amounts of off-target spray particles).